 Functions for plotting and mapping#

-module used in the notebooks.
-It is provided here for user reference, and may not reflect any changes to the code after 01/24/2022.
+This is a markdown rendering of the plotting_utils module used in the notebooks.
+It is provided here for user reference, and may not reflect any changes to the code after 01/2026.
 The code can be viewed and downloaded from the github repository.

 """ plotting_utils.py